NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Horned Archon.md

 abilities_mid:
   - name: ""
   - name: "Menacing Guardian"
     desc: " (aura,divine) 30 feet.
-Enemies that start their turn in the area or enter it must attempt a DC 19 Will check save.\nOn a failure, they take a -1 status penalty to attack rolls, spell rolls, and damage rolls against any other target while in the aura for 24 hours or until they damage the archon, whichever comes first.
-On a critical failure, they can't use hostile actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.\nRegardless of the result, a creature is then temporarily immune to further menacing guardian auras for 24 hours."
+Enemies that start their turn in the area or enter it must attempt a DC 19 Will check save.\n\nOn a failure, they take a -1 status penalty to attack rolls, spell rolls, and damage rolls against any other target while in the aura for 24 hours or until they damage the archon, whichever comes first.
+On a critical failure, they can't use hostile actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.\n\nRegardless of the result, a creature is then temporarily immune to further menacing guardian auras for 24 hours."

   - name: "Retributive Strike"
-    desc: "`pf2:r`  **Damage Reduction** 6\nA horned archon can also make a Retributive Strike with its composite longbow\n**Trigger** An enemy damages the monster's ally, and both are within 15 feet of the monster.\n**Effect** The ally gains resistance to all damage against the triggering damage equal to 2 + the monster's level.
+    desc: "`pf2:r`  **Damage Reduction** 6\n\nA horned archon can also make a Retributive Strike with its composite longbow\n* * *\n\n**Trigger** An enemy damages the monster's ally, and both are within 15 feet of the monster.\n* * *\n\n**Effect** The ally gains resistance to all damage against the triggering damage equal to 2 + the monster's level.
 If the foe is within reach, the monster makes a melee Strike against it."

 attacks:
   - name: ""